-The Mercedes-Benz SL-Class is a hardtop roadster with plenty of power on tap and impressive handling—the AMG models especially, though.
-The SL550 and SL63 models are powered by a twin-turbo V-8 and the top-tier SL65 AMG relies on a twin-turbo V-12.
+The Mercedes-Benz SL-Class is a hardtop roadster with a load of power on tap and impressive handling—the AMG models especially.
+The SL550 and SL63 models get their power from a twin-turbo V-8 and the top-tier SL65 AMG relies on a twin-turbo V-12.

 Read our review of the 2014 Mercedes-Benz SL Class for car prices with options, specifications, and gas-mileage ratings.

 The Mercedes-Benz SL-Class can trace its lineage all the way back to the 1950s-era 300SL, which replaced the original Gullwing.
 Through the 1960s, '70s, and '80s, the SL stayed roughly the same size but became heavier and more luxurious, with progressively larger and more powerful engines.
 In the mid-1990s, Mercedes-Benz's nomenclature changed, with the old 320SL and 600SL becoming the SL 320 and SL600.
 While the former had a 3.2-liter in-line six-cylinder engine, the SL600 came with a 389-horsepower, 6.0-liter V-12.